learn-co-curriculum/hs-git-website-lab/README.md

   type: lab
 ---

+## Using Git with Github

 The goal of this lab is to get you comfortable using git and github.

-### So let's actually start a project.

 * First things first, we need to create a directory for our project and `cd` into it: